 Gastric Sleeve Surgery is a popular bariatric surgery being practiced across the world.
-Known in the medical industry as Vertical Sleeve Gastrectomy (VSG), Gastric Sleeve Surgery is a one-step permanent tool to help people who want a fast and long-term solution for weight-loss.
+Known in the medical industry as vertical sleeve gastrectomy (VSG), the gastric sleeve is a one-step permanent tool to help people who want a fast and long-term solution for weight-loss.

-Traveling overseas to get sleeve operation can save medical tourists up to 70% of the cost compared to the United States and Canada among other countries.
+Traveling overseas to get the gastric sleeve operation can save medical tourists 75% or more on costs compared to the United States or Canada.

 How Gastric Sleeve Surgery Works